fernphy/ferncal/README.md

 ## Phylosophy
 The main aim of constructing this fossil calibration list is to have an open resource that can be continually updated based on community-feedback.
 We encourage users to propose additions to the list or changes to the taxonomic assignment of particular fossils.
-The general philosophy behind this list is to include fossils whose metadata are available (e.g., the original publication), thus providing the opportunity to reassess the fossil and its taxonomic affinitites.
+The general philosophy behind this list is to include fossils whose metadata are available (e.g., the original publication, locality, specimen numbers), thus providing the opportunity to re-assess the fossil and its taxonomic affinitites based on updated taxonomic knowledge.
 Thus, fossil-calibration of molecular trees using our list of fossils has several advantages:
-- Calibration points based on individual specimens.
+- Calibration points based on individual specimens, which are useful for FBD-type dating.
 - Continuos update of the list (e.g., corrections or additions).
 - Re-assessment of taxonomic affinities based on current knowledge.
--

 ## Note to users
 - Each fossil has a unique identifier (NFos).
-In order to keep track of fossils calibrations (both here and in publications), we encourage users to mention this identifier.
+In order to keep track of fossils calibrations (both here and in publications), we strongly encourage users to mention fossils using this identifier.
-- The addition of new fossils is contingent on users providing the full reference to the original publication where the material is described.
+- The addition of new fossils is contingent on users providing the full reference (i.e., .bib) to the original publication where the material is described.
-- To keep track of the history of use of these fossils, if a taxonomic change is needed (e.g., change in generic circumscription) a note on the propose change will be added while keeping the original taxonomic assignment.
+- To keep track of the history of use of these fossils, if a taxonomic change is needed (e.g., change in generic circumscription) a note on the proposed change will be added while keeping track of the original taxonomic assignment.
 - Deletions to fossil list will not be considered, but in particular cases a note of caution will be appended.

+## Description
+A brief description of fields in the database:
+- pteridophy-Used: fossils used to calibrate FTOL.
+- CALIBRATION:
+- FOSSIL IDENTITY: fossil taxon name (binomial and full name) and taxonomic affinities.
+- FOSSIL AGE: stratigraphic age of the fossil, with the lower and upper limits of the oldest stratigraphic age (e.g., Campanian-Maastrichtian renders an age range of 72.1–-83.6, corresponding to the Campanian).
+- FOSSIL LOCALITY: region, locality, and geological formation (if available).
+GPS coordinates (and paleocoordinates) will be added in future versions.
+- FOSSIL SPECIMENS: specimen number (as mentioned in the original reference) and collection where the specimens are housed.